 - Political Science

-The syllabi of previous Summer Academies are available in the "Summer Academies 2011-2016" tab to your far right.
+The syllabi of previous Summer Academies are available in the "Summer Academies 2011-2019" tab below.

 - Minimum of five years of relevant work experience, or alternatively, a level of junior engagement demonstrating the applicant’s potential